biolab/scorange-hugo/content/blog/AML_identification.md

 {{% figure src="/blog_img/2019-06-06/clustering.png" width="95%" height="95%" %}}
 \
 \
 We can tackle the identification of the clusters using two different approaches.
-The first is by identifying the most significant genes in each cluster as described in one of our previous <a href= “https://singlecell.biolab.si/blog/pancreas/ “> blogs</a> and assuming cell types according to marker genes’ functions, the other is using the <a href= https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSM3588001> annotation file </a> provided by <a href= “https://www.sciencedirect.com/science/article/pii/S0092867419300947”> Galen  <i> et al.</i></a>.
+The first is identifying the most significant genes in each cluster as described in one of our previous <a href= “https://singlecell.biolab.si/blog/pancreas/ “> blogs</a> and assuming cell types according to marker genes’ functions, the other is using the <a href= https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSM3588001> annotation file </a> provided by <a href= “https://www.sciencedirect.com/science/article/pii/S0092867419300947”> Galen  <i> et al.</i></a>.
 \
 \
 {{% figure src="/blog_img/2019-06-06/workflow_partial3.PNG" width="85%" height="85%" %}}